Ashu-hub/All-About-Java/InterviewQuestionsJAVA.md

 **22 What is equals and hascode Contract?**

 		It says that- If two objects are equal according to the equals(Object) method, then calling the hashCode method on each of the two objects must produce the same integer result.

+**22a Why Immutable classes are prefereable as a key in Hashmap?**

+ 	Immutability allows you to get same hash code every time, for a key object.
+Also These classes must honor the equals and hashCode Contract.
+	If immutable, the object's hashcode wont change and it allows caching the hashcode of different keys which makes the overall retrieval process very fast.
+Also for mutable objects ,the hashCode() might be dependent on fields that could change, if this happens you wont be able to find the key (and its value) in the HashMap since hashCode() returns different value.

 **23 Discuss Generics in java?**

 	**Why to Choose Generics?**